Guardian Portal

 3. Equal Standing

 Every member is an adult and should be treated as an equal.
-Members may differ in experience, skill, knowledge, or history, but no one should be talked down to, belittled, or treated as lesser.
+Members differ in experience, skill, and history, but no one gets talked down to or treated as lesser.

 4. Freedom of Play

-The guild supports social play, group activity, and community involvement, but members are not required to play the game in one narrow way.
+The guild supports social play, group activity, and community involvement.
+It does not require members to play one narrow way.

 5. Community Standard